There's a trap a lot of guys fall into:

 Let's be brutally honest.
 Agreements get broken.
 People step out.
 Undisclosed non-monogamy happens.

-If you drop your medical routine when you get into a relationship, you are completely defenseless if your partner makes a mistake.
+If you drop your medical routine when you get into a relationship, you’re completely defenseless if your partner makes a mistake.
 But if you keep your "selfish" health standard active, you create a massive biological firebreak for both of you:

-If your partner messes around: Because you kept your standard and never missed your 90-Day Body Audit, any infection they accidentally bring into the house is caught by your radar within a 12-week window.
-You prevent long-term, permanent damage because you never took your eyes off your own clock.
+If your partner messes around: Because you kept your standard and never missed your 90-Day Body Audit, anything they accidentally bring into the relationship is caught within a 12-week window—before it becomes permanent damage.

 The Rule: If the relationship gets messy, your medical protocol needs to be stricter than when you were single, not looser.